nikifkon/gpdb/gpdb-doc/markdown/analytics/pl_python.html.md

 ### <a id="topic5"></a>Enabling PL/Python Support

-Greenplum installs compatible versions 3.9 in `$GPHOME/ext`.
+Greenplum installs a compatible version of Python 3.9 in `$GPHOME/ext`.

 For each database that requires its use, register the PL/Python language with the SQL command `CREATE EXTENSION`.
 Separate extensions are provided for Python 3.9 support, and you can install either or both extensions to a database.